foldesistudio/szechenyi-2020-logo/readme.md

 ## Frequently Asked Questions ##

-### Can I control floating logo to display only on the selected pages / posts / category? ###
+### Can I control floating logo to display only on selected pages / posts / categories? ###
 No, you cannot.
-After activating, a floating logo is displayed on your all website's parts.
+After activating, the floating logo is displayed on all parts of your website.

-### Does it need shortcode to display floating logo on website? ###
+### Does it require a shortcode to display the floating logo on the website? ###
-No, you do not.
-This plug-in does not use any shortcode to display on websites.
+No, it does not.
+This plugin does not use any shortcode to display on websites.

 ### How can I modify the default settings? ###
-If you would like you can modify default placing parameters manually under `Settings` >` Széchenyi 2020 Logo`.
+If you wish, you can modify the default placing parameters manually under Settings > Széchenyi 2020 Logo.
-As well as you are able to use top adminbar or WP-CLI command-line interface to modify these.
+You can also use the top admin bar or WP-CLI command-line interface to modify these.

 ### What do I need to use the WP-CLI command-line interface? ###
-Use `wp szechenyi-2020-logo help` in the command-line to see more about basic commands.
-In order to use WP-CLI, you will need to have WP-CLI installed on your hosting server (it does not come with WordPress by default).
+Use `wp szechenyi-2020-logo help` in the command-line to learn more about basic commands.
+To use WP-CLI, you will need to have it installed on your hosting server (it does not come with WordPress by default).

 ### Is it the official plugin? ###
 No, it is not.
 This is a hobby project.